John Hubbard took these photos after sandblasting the manifold of his Willys original equipment defroster.

 The second photo shows the side of the defroster facing the windshield, and the mounting brackets.

-If you don't have the other parts of the original defroster, it shouldn't be too hard to build a heater outlet, similar to this apparently original one on the left duct on Bill Glasford's '57.
-See a larger copy of the photo (40K JPEG), and a photo of the entire heater (50K JPEG).
+If you don't have the other parts of the original defroster, it shouldn't be too hard to build a heater outlet, similar to this possibly original one on Bill Glasford's '57 Harrison heater.
+See also a photo of the entire heater (50K JPEG).

 Joel Kamunen built this defroster manifold out of 1-1/4" PVC tubing.
 He says, "It clears the windshield off quite nicely.
 I spaced the holes about 2" apart and may try different hole sizes to see what works best, but it's a great improvement from the stock set up."

-See also another approach to building a defroster nozzle, at the All-Breeds Jeeps Show.
+See also another approach to making a defroster nozzle, at the All-Breeds Jeeps Show.

 Thanks to all the contributors. -- Derek Redmond